-Ground beef can be frozen in its original store packaging for up to two weeks, according to the Food Network.
-If you plan to keep it for longer than that, you can wrap over the original packaging with foil or a freezer bag to keep air from getting in.
-Be sure to label the meat with the date you froze it so there's no guessing how long it's been in there.
+Frozen meat can be frozen in its original store packaging for up to two months, according to U.S. Food & Drug Administration (FDA) guidelines.
+If you plan to keep it longer than that, you can wrap the original packaging in heavy-duty foil or place it in a freezer bag to stop air from getting in.
+Be sure to label the meat with the date it was frozen so there's no guessing how long it's been in there.

-Also, the USDA says that the earlier you freeze the beef, the better.
-If you put it in the freezer as soon as you get home from the grocery store, it will be fresher when you defrost it than if you froze it closer to its expiration date or if you froze it already cooked.
+The USDA also notes that the faster you freeze raw beef, the better.
+Placing it in the freezer as soon as you get home from the grocery store will produce fresher meat when defrosted than if it is frozen closer to its expiration date or has been already cooked.

-Cooked beef should be refrozen within three to four days as long as it was never left out of the fridge for longer than two hours, according to the USDA.
-Raw meat that was frozen and thawed in the fridge can be refrozen one to two days after it's been removed from the freezer if you don't plan to cook it right away.
-But Nicoletti warned that it will lose moisture in the thawing process and won't be as tasty when refrozen and thawed again.
-Only raw meat that has stayed in the fridge or cooked meat has only been left out for a couple of hours can safely be refrozen.
+Raw meat that was frozen and thawed in the fridge can be refrozen one to two days after it's been removed from the freezer.
+But only raw meat that has stayed in the fridge or cooked meat that has only been left out for a few hours can safely be refrozen.

-There are several ways to properly defrost beef, but you should never defrost it out on the kitchen counter because that exposes the meat to harmful bacteria over a long period of time.
-Instead, Nicoletti told Food52 that people should put the frozen beef in the fridge overnight to gradually thaw (on the bottom shelf to prevent juices leaking onto other foods).
-It's safe to keep in the fridge for two days once you pull it from the freezer.
+You should never defrost beef out on the kitchen counter.
+Doing so exposes the meat to harmful bacteria over a long period of time.
+Instead, put the frozen beef in the fridge overnight to gradually thaw (on the bottom shelf to prevent juices from leaking onto other foods).
+It'll be safe to keep it in the fridge for two days after you pulled it from the freezer.

-If you need to thaw it faster, you can put it in a zippered plastic bag and submerge it in cold water for one to three hours or until thawed.
-Nicoletti said to change the water out every 30 minutes to ensure it stays cold.
-According to the USDA, you can also defrost in the microwave.
+When you need to thaw your frozen meat a bit quicker, placing it in a zippered plastic bag and submerging it in cold water for one to three hours — or until thawed — is the way to go.
+If you're in a jam and really need to speed up the process, the USDA gives the thumbs up to defrosting in the microwave.
 Beef defrosted in water or in the microwave needs to be cooked immediately after thawing.

 You Might Also Like